 What are the Keystart income limits for 2026?

-$155,000 for singles and $228,000 for couples or families in Perth Metro and most regional WA, lifted from $148,000/$218,000 in April 2026.
-Kimberley and Pilbara are higher ($225,000 / $285,000).
-Shared Ownership runs at lower limits ($123,000 / $189,000), and Urban Connect at $180,000 / $200,000.
-Keystart adjusts these caps periodically, so always check the live figures on keystart.com.au before applying.
+$155,000 for singles and $228,000 for couples or families across Perth metro and most regional WA, lifted on 15 April 2026 (up from $148,000 / $218,000).
+The Kimberley and Pilbara are higher at $225,000 / $285,000, Shared Ownership runs lower at $123,000 / $189,000, and Urban Connect sits at $180,000 / $200,000.
+Keystart adjusts these caps periodically, so confirm the live figures before applying.

 What is the current Keystart interest rate?